Four Ways God Has

 John said, "But these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name" (John 20:31).

-We believe there is a wealth of good evidence that has demonstrated the Bible's trustworthiness.
+And we believe there is a wealth of good evidence that has demonstrated the Bible's trustworthiness.
 I'm talking about:

 • Hundreds of fulfilled prophecies